panchomb/ie-exercise-3/modules/service-fabric/cluster/application-type/README.md

 ### Parameter: `name`

 Application type name.
 - Required: No
 - Type: string
 - Default: `'defaultApplicationType'`

+### Parameter: `serviceFabricClusterName`

+The name of the parent Service Fabric cluster.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ### Parameter: `tags`

 Tags of the resource.
 - Required: No
 - Type: object